momentum-cohort-2019-02/w1d1-git-it-yyapuncich/README.md

 ### What do I do if I've completed all of the above?

 You're done!
 The first day can be easy for some people and hard for others.
 Help out a classmate.
-If you really want more to do, check out [Introduction to Programming with Python](https://opentechschool.github.io/python-beginners/en/index.html) and get a head-start on tomorrow.